JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 <br>
 ### Multiple Languages as Multiple Tasks

-The earliest examples of Multi-Task Learning with multiple languages can be found in huang2013 and heigold2013 (c.f.
+The earliest examples of Multi-Task Learning with multiple languages can be found in huang2013 and Heigold (2013)[^heigold2013] (c.f.
 Figure (7)).
 These studies focused on improving performance on all languages found in the training set, not just one target language.
 Every language was sampled to the same audio features, and as such the neural networks only required one input layer.
 However, the network was trained to classify each language using language-specific phoneme targets.
 Taking this line of research into the world of End-to-End speech recognition, dalmia2018sequence showed that a CTC model trained on multiple languages, and then tuned to one specific language can improve performance over a model trained on that one language in a low-resource setting.

 <br><br>